web-auth/webauthn-framework/doc/webauthn/PublicKeyCredentialRequest.md

 $authenticatorAssertionResponseValidator = new AuthenticatorAssertionResponseValidator(
     $credentialIdRepository, // The Credential Repository service
-    $decoder                 // The CBOR Decoder service );
+    $decoder,                // The CBOR Decoder service
+    $tokenBindingHandler     // The token binding handler
+);
 ```